-What Can a Handyman Do in Shippensburg, Pennsylvania?
+What Can a Handyman Do Without a License in Shippensburg, Pennsylvania?

 In Pennsylvania, most “handyman/home-improvement” work is regulated through the state Home Improvement Consumer Protection Act (HICPA): if you do home-improvement work over $5,000 in a calendar year, you must register as a Home Improvement Contractor with the PA Attorney General (no exam).
 Specialty trades (electrical, plumbing, HVAC, gas) are typically licensed at the local/municipal level and still require permits even if you’re under the $5,000 HICPA threshold.
 In Shippensburg (Cumberland County), expect local zoning/permits and local contractor/trade rules to apply in addition to the state HIC registration.